bufbuild/docs.buf.build/docs/breaking/rules.md

 These check that no enum value or message field is deleted without reserving the number.
-While deleting an enum value or message field is not directly a wire-breaking change, re-using these numbers in the future will result in either bugs (in the case of enums) or actual wire incompatibilities (in the case of messages, if the type differs).
+While deleting an enum value or message field is not directly a wire-breaking change, re-using these numbers in the future is likely to result in either bugs (in the case of enums) or actual wire incompatibilities (in the case of messages, if the type differs).
 This is a JSON breaking change for enum values if enum values are serialized as integers (which is an option).
 Protobuf provides the ability to [reserve](https://developers.google.com/protocol-buffers/docs/proto3#reserved)